-When offered:Inroughout the academic yearMax number of NJMS third year students per rotation:1Max total number of 3rd and 4th year students per rotation:2Prior approval required: NO0
+Max number of NJMS third year students per rotation:1Max total number of 3rd and 4th year students per rotation:2Prior approval required: NO1

 Course Description: This elective is designed to introduce third year students to the practice of endocrinology, diabetes, and metabolism in an inner city setting and a veteran's population.
 Under the supervision of clinical faculty, students will participate fully in our out-patient and in-patient clinical services.
 Particular emphasis on system-based practice occurs in our diabetes clinics.
 This elective will provide students with an opportunity to learn about a wide spectrum of endocrine disease and develop clinical skills in managing simple and complex patients.
 The student will also have the opportunity to integrate clinical medicine with molecular pathophysiology of disease.